Nothing Broken but My Heart

 "Nothing Broken but My Heart" is a song by Canadian singer Celine Dion, recorded for her second English-language album, Celine Dion (1992).
-It was released as the third single in Canada, United States and Japan in August 1992, and fourth in Australia in January 1993.
+It was released as the third single in Canada, the United States and Japan in August 1992, and fourth in Australia in January 1993.
 Written by Diane Warren and produced by Walter Afanasieff, it topped the adult contemporary charts in both the United States and Canada.
-The song was the second Dion's single which reached number-one position on the US Billboard Hot Adult Contemporary Tracks chart.
+The song was Dion's second single to reach the number-one position on the US Billboard Hot Adult Contemporary Tracks chart.
 It peaked at number three in Canada and number 29 in the United States.
 In 1994, "Nothing Broken but My Heart" won an ASCAP Pop Award for most performed song in the United States.

 Critical reception

-Larry Flick from Billboard declared the song as a "melodramatic power ballad", noting that its "booming production values and a tearful vocal will push all the right buttons".
+Larry Flick from Billboard magazine described the song as a "melodramatic power ballad", noting that its "booming production values and a tearful vocal will push all the right buttons".
 Randy Clark from Cashbox felt it is "full of Celine's brilliant power, and sounds like it might be another AC success."
 Rufer and Fell from the Gavin Report commented, "A Diane Warren song sung by Ms. Dion's velvet hammer voice.
 An unbeatable combination does it again".
-In an retrospective review, Christopher Smith of Talk About Pop Music stated that it "throws everything possible in, some electric guitars, Celine’s soaring vocals and a beautiful, long fade out".
+In a retrospective review, Christopher Smith of Talk About Pop Music stated that it "throws everything possible in, some electric guitars, Celine's soaring vocals and a beautiful, long fade out".

 Music video

 The accompanying music video for "Nothing Broken but My Heart" was made for the edited version, because the original track lasts almost six minutes.
 It was released in August 1992 and features actors practicing the Romeo and Juliet play.
 It was directed by Lyne Charlebois and filmed in Montreal.
+The video was later published on Dion’s official channel in August 2012 and has amassed over 5.7 million views.